Download Instructions as PDF

 v=spf1 mx ip4:67.108.8.192/26 ~all

-...then the updated SPF record to include eTrigue would look like this:
+The modified SPF record using the "include" mechanism would look like this:

 v=spf1 mx ip4:67.108.8.192/26 include:etrgmail.com ~all